Advice for employers in extreme weather conditions

-With the recent bad weather, what should you advise your staff about getting to and from work?
+As an employer, what should you advise your staff about getting to and from work in extreme weather conditions?

 Most adverse weather condition policies expect staff to make every reasonable effort, including the use of alternative means of transport, to get to work.